 Building on WABiCC's accomplishments, the West Africa Biodiversity and Low Emissions Development (WABiLED) program was implemented from 2021 to 2025, with a US\$49 million budget, expanding efforts to strengthen regional capacity and policy frameworks.
 WABiLED's core objectives included: (1) support to counter wildlife trafficking and for great ape conservation; (2) reducing deforestation, forest degradation, and biodiversity loss, supporting targeted conservation in key landscapes, particularly in Côte d'Ivoire, Guinea, Liberia and Sierra Leone; and (3) reducing GHG emissions and increasing carbon sequestration, focused on sustainable land-use planning and low-emissions development strategies.
-The WABiLED program's priority landscapes overlap significantly with CEPF ecosystem profile in the Guinean and Lower Guinean Forests, with direct sub-granting to International NGO in the Gola Transboundary Landscape (Guinea and Sierra Leone).
+The WABiLED program's priority landscapes overlap significantly with CEPF ecosystem profile in the Guinean and Lower Guinean Forests, with direct sub-granting to International NGO in the Gola Transboundary Landscape (Guinea and Sierra Leone) and the Outamba-Kilimi-Madina-Oula Transboundary Landscape (Guinea and Sierra Leone).

-WABiLED partnered with CSOs across West Africa to support its objectives.
+WABILED partnered with CSOs across West Africa to support its objectives.
 However, with less than 20% of its funding sub-granted, mainly to international NGOs working in consortium with local NGOs, the approach differed from CEPF's more direct support for local organizations, highlighting a potential area of complementarity between the two programs.
-WABiLED helped strengthen the technical capacity of CSOs in areas such as combating wildlife trafficking, implementing biodiversity conservation, and supporting low-emissions development strategies.
+WABILED helped strengthen the technical capacity of CSOs in areas such as combating wildlife trafficking, implementing biodiversity conservation, and supporting low-emissions development strategies.
 It also provided resources and training that enabled CSOs to engage more effectively in policy development, transboundary cooperation, and environmental governance.
-By involving CSOs directly in program implementation and decision-making processes, WABiLED empowered these organizations to become key actors in long-term environmental stewardship, building a foundation for sustainable and resilient conservation efforts across West Africa.
+By involving CSOs directly in program https://cocobod.gh/news/press-release-cote-divoire-ghana-initiative implementation and decision-making processes, WABiLED empowered these organizations to become key actors in long-term environmental stewardship, building a foundation for sustainable and resilient conservation efforts across West Africa.